MALLeeJuo/Guess-The-Word-Pantun/README.md

 # Guess The Word Pantun
+Guess The Word Pantun is a game developed in Unity and purpose to help students to learn Pantun in new exciting ways, This game designed to help out those students who are in trouble in learning pantun, memorizing pantun and vocabulary skills

 The game was based on word guessing and elements are Pantun poems, Pantun is a Malay oral poetic form used to express intricate ideas and emotions.
 For More Information about Pantun, [here](https://en.wikipedia.org/wiki/Pantun)